oded-regev/CardViewSampleApp/README.md

 # CardViewSampleApp

 This project is a sample app for using CardView within RecyclerView.
+Check out my blog post about this project here: [Android CardView Sample Project (with RecyclerView)](http://www.oded-tech-blog.com/android-cardview-sample-project-recyclerview/).

 When I started to implement my own project I was surprised that I couldn't find even one sample project for how to use CardView in an app.